-Education - What do we want our educational efforts to achieve?
-No Doubt there would be as many answers as people we asked.
+What do we want our educational efforts to achieve?
+No Doubt there would be as many answers as people asked.

-The IG has considered this question from time to time and has come to a major conclusion - and this is very different from the current general view.
+CST has considered this question from and has come to a major conclusion - and this is very different from the current general view.

 What makes for a happy, fit, useful citizen, along with the ability to maintain this throughout a long life?

-s lives are governed not by themselves - choosing a path that they desire - but by extraneous circumstances or near spur of the moment decisions.
+Most people's lives are governed not by planed decisions - choosing a path that they have carefully thought through - but by extraneous circumstances or near spur of the moment decisions.

 The wider scope for education (including that given by parents and family) must be enabling – and this means providing the basic tools of life.